rcsbiotech/algae/README.md

     5. Any number of dependent treatments starting with "TC_"
 - No spaces or dashes are allowed in any header or data;

+## Releases

+- 0.1: From reads to assemble
+- (wip) 0.2: Differential expression with DESeq2 (Wald/LRT test)

 ## About the pipeline - Single-end, Paired-end and mixed reads.

-- Paired-end: fully implemented and functional.
+- Paired-end and Single-end: fully implemented and functional.
 R2 read is passed as parameter, not input, throughout the entire pipeline.
-- Single-end: Under implementation.
 - Mixed samples: since it's the rarest case, still to be implemented.

 ## To do (2020-10-26)